DataDog/hiring-engineers/answers.md

 A **Service** is the name of a set of processes that work together to provide a feature set.
 For instance, a simple web application may consist of two services: a single webapp service and a single database service.
 These services are defined by the user when instrumenting their application with Datadog.
 This field is helpful to quickly distinguish between your different processes.

 A **Resource** is a particular query to a service.
 For a web application, some examples might be a canonical URL like /user/home.
 For a SQL database, a resource would be the SQL of the query itself like "select * from users where id = ?".
 These resources can be found after clicking on a particular service.

+Final Question:
+Datadog has been used in a lot of creative ways in the past.
+We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

+Is there anything creative you would use Datadog for?

+Yes, I am interested to see if any custmers are using Datadog to monitor SAP or PeopleSoft.
+Also, with the new synthetic solution coming, monitoring Salesforce and other big SaaS offerings.

 In summary, I found this exercise very informative.
 I found Datadog to be a powerful and very easy to use (and implement) monitoring solution.